 2016 Attendee, Mill Manager Europe

-This intensive 2 ½ day session is designed for individuals who are operationally focused such as Superintendents, Machine Managers, Process Engineers or other leaders.
-The course material which is used to facilitate discussion also makes this training extremely valuable for Pulp operations leaders with a non-machine background.
-The class size is limited (20 max) to maximize discussion and interactions.Details
+This intensive three-day session is for individuals operationally focused such as Superintendents, Machine Managers, Process Engineers or other leaders.
+The course material (used to facilitate discussion) also makes this training extremely valuable for Pulp operations leaders with a non-machine background.
+Class size is limited (20 max) to maximize discussion and interactions.Details